As a College-educated Young Adult, I Had a Problem with the Bible!

 Romans 8:6 For to be carnally minded is death, but to be spiritually minded is life and peace.

-You will bring a blessing on yourself as you spend time getting to know your heavenly Father through His Word.
+You will bring a blessing on yourself and all around you as you spend time getting to know your heavenly Father through His Word.